w3f/Grants-Program/applications/msai.md

 * Incentive to participate: various mechanisms  could be developed as smart tokens or native token of the parachain linked to DOT.
 * Users:  publishers of health can receive some amount of token as rewards from any sponsor on the platform.
 * Public: The api and parachain would be public so that any other apps such that deal with medical data can use this parachain.
-* The detailed API and openAPI specifications for GRPC and or REST will be developed as part of this proposal with reference to the Solid pod api as details depends on the public blockchain that the system is implemented in.
+* The detailed API and openAPI specifications for GRPC and or REST will be documented as part of this proposal.
 ### Project Details

 Data models

-We propose to store data encrypted at client side using the Pod api .
+We propose to store data encrypted at client side using the Pod api implemented as a simple database on top of the off chain worker local storage.
 The data would be anonymous at the storage layer and encrypted with access to ID available only to owner(s) of the NFT controlled via a smart contract.
 Later we could add functionality to decrypt data at the smart contract level once access to an HSM or secure key storage becomes native to the chain.
 Thus, in this first phase the data may be encrypted outside the blockchain through the Sidecar container service which we will specify and provide a reference implementation.
 - The data